 Who is our audience?

-Our target audience is comprised of two main segments: dermatology residents and young practitioners.
+Our target audience is comprised of two main segments: dermatology residents and young dermatologists.
 However, we also have the potential to reach more seasoned practitioners through cross-platform publishing efforts on other of our media platforms such as the Journal of Drugs in Dermatology (JDD).
-For physicians, we’ve found that keeping up-to-date on light (easy reading) and technical knowledge is part of their lifestyle, and they consume both freely at the same time.
+For dermatologist practitioners, we’ve found that keeping up-to-date on light (easy reading) and technical knowledge is part of their lifestyle, and they consume both freely at the same time.
 They intertwine their technical learning with their lifestyle, on-the-go, passive browsing.
 They don’t want to sit down and read a journal cover to cover, they want something easy, light and fun to consume amongst their other interests.

 What topics is our target audience most interested in?